ximarketing/ximarketing.github.io/_pages/publication.md

 1. "Procurement Risk Management using Capacitated Option Contracts with Fixed Ordering Costs", (with Chung-Yee Lee and Yapeng Xie), ***IIE Transactions***, 45(8): 845-864, 2013.

 1. "Economic Lot Sizing: The Capacity Reservation Model", (with Chung-Yee Lee), ***Operations Research Letters***, 41(6): 670-674, 2013.

+**Book Chapters**

+"Digitalization and Omnichannel Retailing", (with Huazhong Zhao), In the *Oxford Handbook of Supply Chain Management*, Oxford University Press, August 2020.